Jedi Knights Trading Card Game: Goal

 The game is played with the use of four double-sided cards presenting system/site locations (Tatooine, Bespin, Hoth and Endor) revealed one after the other, each turn taking place on different location.
 The main purpose of the game is control as many locations as possible.
 Control over a location is checked by tallying up total power of characters.
 The player with the greater total is considered 'in control' of a location.
 The game is won when one of the players controls the majority of locations of the game.

 Expansions

 Scum and Villainy additions

-The first expansion pack contained new themes of Leia Organa (purple), Obi-Wan Kenobi (blue), Boba Fett (yellow) and Jabba the Hutt (orange).
+The first expansion pack (released in July 2001) contained new themes of Leia Organa (purple), Obi-Wan Kenobi (blue), Boba Fett (yellow) and Jabba the Hutt (orange).
 A new force card colour (orange) was also added.
 This expansion pack was focused on Independent characters, mainly bounty hunters, and added the possibility of creating an Independent-themed deck.

 Masters of the Force additions

-In the second expansion force power cards debuted.
+In the second expansion (released in October 2001) force power cards debuted.
 New themes of Yoda (red) and Emperor Palpatine (purple) were also added, along with blue-colored force card set.
 The main aspect of this expansion is the use of the Force.